konstantintutsch/website/_posts/2023-09-14-one-webserver-multiple-domains.md

 I've a got Raspberry Pi, 8G memory and 4 cores @ 1.8GHz, running at home.
 It was used for **only** a single service with a web interface.

-I have to use a reverse proxy on some VPS, because the router I'm using isn't reliable with allowing port 80 and 443 from the outside for some reason.

 I always wanted to use my Raspberry Pi for more, but only if the services looked "normal" from the outside, that is: no special ports needed to access them, just a simple subdomain.

 ## My (not so) special discovery